jlmelville/uwot/README.md

-(`pcg_rand = FALSE`), along with multiple threads during SGD (`n_sgd_threads = "auto"`), and the UMAP gradient approximation (`approx_pow = TRUE`), which combined will show a very noticeable speed up during optimizaton.
+(`pcg_rand = FALSE`), along with multiple threads during SGD (`n_sgd_threads = "auto"`), and the UMAP gradient approximation (`approx_pow = TRUE`), which combined will show a very noticeable speed up during optimization.
 I have added a new parameter, `fast_sgd`, which if set to `TRUE`, sets these options for you.

 *December 10 2018*.
 Default behavior has changed so that multiple threads are no